jchpro/ng/projects/common/readme.md

 ## Description

-Please refer the code comments for more information.
+Please refer to the code comments for more information.

 ## Installation